 Read Full Transcript:

-Welcome to Business Loans Australia Weekly News Wrap: The Briefing, Im Paige Estritori, and its 30 September 2025.
+Hello and welcome to Business Loans Australia Weekly News Briefing, Im Paige Estritori, and its Sunday, 19 October 2025.

 Thats the wrap.
-For tailored funding options — secured or unsecured, with flexible terms and a streamlined online application — head to business-loans.com.au.
+For funding built around your business, with flexible terms, a streamlined online application, and expert support from our nationwide broker network, head to business-loans.com.au.

 Follow us!